Business line of credit requirements checklist on a lender's desk

 Personal Guarantee: The Near-Universal Requirement

-A personal guarantee makes you individually liable for the business debt — it pierces the corporate veil and puts your personal assets at risk.
-For businesses under 5 years old, this is essentially mandatory across all lender types.
-Even after 5 years, banks frequently require guarantees on LOCs over $150,000.
+A personal guarantee makes you individually liable.
+It pierces the corporate veil.
+For businesses under 5 years, this is mandatory.
+Even after 5 years, banks require guarantees on LOCs over $150,000.

 Quick Check